-No problem: my one local mate Andy (a driving instructor, who taught me to drive) was able to swing by during his work break with jump leads, and after we hooked up our engines mine instantly spluttered into life along with the radio and alarm with a turn of the ignition.
+No problem: my one local mate Andy (a driving instructor, who taught me to drive) was able to swing by during his lunch break with jump leads, and after we hooked up our engines mine instantly spluttered into life along with the radio and alarm with a turn of the ignition.
 Happy at the painlessness of the procedure, I went back into the house after waving Andy off to gather my stuff and lock up, leaving the engine running because of course if I switched it off it wouldn't start up again due to low battery level.

 Incredibly, however, in the space of those few minutes a random passer-by on my quiet residential street actually got into my car and grabbed the keys – but he wasn't a thief.
 I heard the engine cut off while closing my front door and looked around to see a man opening my front gate with my car keys in one hand and an opened police badge in the other.

 "You know that leaving your engine running is illegal sir," he admonished while handing over the keys.
 "And anyone could drive off with it?".

 "Sorry officer, I left it running briefly cos my battery's just been jumped and I was about to drive off in it," I explained.
 "But you've just killed the engine so I'm at square one again".

 PC Jobsworth must have been expecting some kind of gratitude or appreciation for his service because he appeared taken aback by this and simply strode off with a "Just looking out for you mate".